mne-tools/mne-python/doc/source/manual/AppReleaseNotes.rst

 mne_compute_raw_inverse
 =======================

-This utility is now documented in Section 6.6.
+This utility is now documented in :ref:`CBBCGHAH`.
 The utility mne_make_raw_inverse_operator has been removed from the software.